Rhyme Without Reason Ideas

 • Improves vocabulary and oral language skills

-• Helps memorization of facts and routines
+• It helps memorization of facts and routines

 • Provides opportunities for creative expression

-• Makes lessons more enjoyable and interactive
+• It makes lessons more enjoyable and interactive

 Rhyming Books for Circle Time